gmendonca/hello-world-aws/README.md

 # Hello World Application using AWS

+Simple WebApp in Clojure running in Docker containers with Load Balancer and Nomad for management.

 ## Creating a VPC for production in Amazon AWS

 1 - Create a VPC with a CDIR block<br />